RedisBloom/RedisBloom/docs/commands/cf.insertnx.md

 ## Return value

-Either
+Returns one of these replies:

-- @array-reply of @integer-reply - where "0" means that an item with such fingerprint already exist in the filter, "1" means that the item has been successfully added to the filter, and "-1" means that the item was not added because the filter is full.
+- @array-reply of @integer-reply, where `0` means that the item's fingerprint already exists in the filter, `1` means that the item has been successfully added to the filter, and `-1` means that the item was not added because the filter is full.
-- @error-reply on error (invalid arguments, wrong key type, etc.)
+- @error-reply on error (invalid arguments, wrong key type, etc.) and also when `NOCREATE` is specified and `key` does not exist.

 ### Complexity